-The Company's indefinite-lived intangible assets consist primarily of water rights acquired as part of the overall purchase price of the land on which Wynn Las Vegas is located, and trademarks.
+The Company's indefinite-lived intangible assets consist primarily of trademarks.
 Indefinite-lived intangible assets are not amortized, but are reviewed annually for impairment.
 The Company's finite-lived intangible assets consist of show production rights.
 Finite-lived intangible assets are amortized over the shorter of their contractual terms or estimated useful lives.